 The Other Party’s Insurance Has Requested That I Sign A Release For Them To Get My Medical Records.
 Should I Sign It?

-For more information on Third Party Insurance Claim In Kentucky, an initial consultation is your next best step.
+For more information on Third Party Insurance Claim In Kentucky, an initial consultation with a Louisville third party insurance lawyer is your next best step.
 Get the information and legal answers you are seeking by calling (502) 609-7657 today.

 Call Me On My Phone: (502) 609-7657